mvsde/website/content/blog/coming-out-is-hard.md

 ---
 id: 41826230-84f8-480b-8c1e-b8a827e3d5d3
 title: Coming out is hard, actually
-description: This post is a bit rambly, but it’s a topic I worry quite a bit about lately.
+description: This post is a tad rambly, but it’s a topic I worry quite a bit about lately.
 date: 2021-08-26 22:15:00
 tags:
   - blog